Sandhinirmocana Sutra: Chapter 7: The Stages and Perfections

-Chapter Seven describes the progressive "bodhisattva stages"(bhumis) and the perfections or transcendent practices (paramitas).
-The path stages and the paramitas are presented as progressive steps on the path to awakening, each one being a key advance in wisdom and spiritual attainment.
-The six paramitas for example as described as follows: Good son, [the former] are the support that enables one to produce the latter.
+Chapter Seven describes the progressive "bodhisattva stages"(bhūmis) and the perfections or transcendent practices (pāramitās).
+The path stages and the pāramitās are presented as progressive steps on the path to awakening, each one being a key advance in wisdom and spiritual attainment.
+The six pāramitās for example as described as follows: Good son, [the former] are the support that enables one to produce the latter.
 This means that bodhisattvas are able to acquire purified discipline through being generous with their physical possessions [through giving].
 They practice patience because they guard discipline.
 By practicing patience, they become capable of producing zeal.
 By producing zeal, they become capable of accomplishing meditation.
 Endowed with meditation, they become able to obtain transcendent discernment.
 This, then, is the reason for the sequence of the six perfections in my preaching.
-The six paramitas are explained as each having three components :The three subdivisions of giving are the giving of doctrine, the giving of material goods, and the giving of fearlessness.
+The six pāramitās are explained as each having three components :The three subdivisions of giving are the giving of doctrine, the giving of material goods, and the giving of fearlessness.
 The three subdivisions of discipline are the discipline to turn away from what is not good, the discipline to turn toward what is good, and the discipline to turn toward benefiting sentient beings.
 The three subdivisions of patience are the patience to endure insult and injury, the patience to abide peacefully in suffering, and the patience to investigate doctrine.
 The three subdivisions of zeal are the zeal which protects one like armor, the zeal to exert effort in engendering good, and the zeal to exert effort in benefiting sentient beings.
 The three subdivisions of meditation are the meditation of abiding in happiness, which counteracts all the suffering of passion because it is non-discriminative, tranquil, very tranquil, and irreproachable; the meditation that engenders the good quality [of concentration]; and the meditation that produces benefit for sentient beings.
-The three subdivisions of discernment are the discernment that has as its object worldly, conventional truth; the discernment that has as its object the truth of ultimate meaning; and the discernment that has as its object the benefiting of sentient beings.This chapter also affirms the doctrine of "one vehicle" (ekayana) which holds that "the vehicle of the sravakas and Mahayana vehicle are but a single vehicle."
+The three subdivisions of discernment are the discernment that has as its object worldly, conventional truth; the discernment that has as its object the truth of ultimate meaning; and the discernment that has as its object the benefiting of sentient beings.This chapter also affirms the doctrine of "one vehicle" (ekayāna) which holds that "the vehicle of the śrāvakas and Mahāyāna vehicle are but a single vehicle."

-Chapter 8: The Duty Accomplishment of a Tathagata
+Chapter 8: The Duty Accomplishment of a Tathāgata

 The final chapter explains the wisdom and activity of Buddhahood, which is the culmination of the development of compassion and wisdom.
-It also explains the meaning of the sutras, vinaya and matrkas.
+It also explains the meaning of the sutras, vinaya and matṛkas.
 In this chapter, the Buddha explains to Mañjuśrī that a Buddha's limitless compassionate actions are done without any manifest activity.
-It is thus said that "the Dharma body of all Tathagatas is apart from all effort."
+It is thus said that "the Dharma body of all Tathāgatas is apart from all effort."

-The chapter also explains the doctrine of the three bodies of the Buddha (Trikaya).
+The chapter also explains the doctrine of the three bodies of the Buddha (Trikāya).
 It also explains the nature of relative and ultimate truth as well as the various ways of reasoning.
 The nature of a Buddha's omniscience is also explained.